7 self-improvement Lessons no one ever taught you

 Recovery from Early-childhood Trauma

-As an Adult Child of an Alcoholic family, I began proactive ACoA (psycho-spiritual) "recovery" in 1986.
-That led to learning about the roots and effects of addiction, including relationship addiction - codependence.
-Over time, hundreds of students and troubled therapy clients taught me that ACoA problems like shame, depression, isolation, reality distortion, distrust, anxiety, and divorce were common to all kids of wounded, unaware parents, not just ACoAs.
+Over time, hundreds of students and troubled therapy clients taught me that common ACoA problems like shame, depression, isolation, reality distortion, distrust, anxiety, numbness, confusion, and divorce were common to all kids who experienced early-childhood abandonment, neglect, and abuse ("trauma"), not just ACoAs.

-• over 80% of the adults in typical troubled American lives, relationships, and families are Grown Wounded Children (GWCs), who...
+• over 80% of the adults in typical troubled lives, relationships, and families are Grown Wounded Children (GWCs), who...

 • have little understanding of...: